-I guess our Northern European friends did not yet fathom the power of having a piece of metal for their main course.
-Came only much later with the Gothic and Death Metal bands flooding the barren landscapes of the North with some juicy metal slabs of material.
-And indeed at that time we metalheads were frowned at somewhat sharply.
+I guess that our Northern European brethren did not yet quite harness the power of having a juicy slab of metal for their main course.
+This came only much later with the Gothic and Extreme Metal bands flooding the barren landscapes of the North.
+And indeed, at that time we metalheads were frowned upon somewhat sharply.

-The music itself is indeed very good stuff!
-Perhaps on the DR side it would have needed a bit of a face-lift (or quite a lot to be honest..), but talking about delivery – stellar.
-And kind of subdued, not in the loud style of its predecessors.
-Scratchy and then again smooth (if smooth can be the right word for this kind of style..).
-Trademark masterpieces such as Dream Evil, Sunset Superman, Naked in the Rain, Faces in the Window, When a Woman Cries are concentrated in this here production.
+But, the record does contain a shitload of trademark masterpieces such as Dream Evil, Sunset Superman, Naked in the Rain, Faces in the Window, or again When a Woman Cries.
 The list is long and almost encompasses the whole album.
-And of course delivered by Ronnie’s crystal clear lyrics and astounding voice range that never ceases to amaze me.
+And of course, delivered by Ronnie’s crystal clear lyrics and astounding voice range that never ceases to amaze me.

-This record is also the last for a while with Vinnie Appice for a full length production.
-He kind of contributed to the next record Lock up the Wolves, but then did not really perform in that one – a paradox of sorts.
-But fact is he did not re-appear until the 1993 concoction Strange Highways (okay, okay – I get it.
-It is the one after next, but still…).
+This record is also the last for a while with Vinnie Appice for a full-length production.
+He kind of contributed to the next record Lock up the Wolves, but then did not really perform in that one.
+But fact of the matter is, he did not re-appear until the 1993 concoction Strange Highways.

 Record Rating: 9/10 | Label: Vertigo | Web: Official Site

 Release date: 21 July 1987